medialize/ally.js/docs/api/event/active-element.md

 ## Notes

 * **NOTE:** When you find yourself using this module in your application or library code, we should talk about what you're trying to achieve and how we could do that as part of the library instead.
 Get in touch, [file an issue](https://github.com/medialize/ally.js/issues) explaining what you're trying to achieve!
-* **NOTE:** This modules is only available to be consumed via ES6, AMD or CommonJS directly, it is *not* exposed in the production bundle `ally.min.js`.

 ## Demo